surrey-nlp/S3D/README.md

 ### Usage

-You can use the HuggingFace Model link above to find the instructions for using this model in Python locally using the notebook provided in the Git repo.
+You can use the HuggingFace Model link above to find the instructions for using this model locally in Python using the notebook provided in the Git repo.

-### Citation

-### BibTex Citation

 ## Maintainer(s)
 [Jordan Painter](https://github.com/jordanpainter) <br/>